What We Do

 Housing and immigration

+Housing Matters has now registered with the Office of Immigration Services Commissioner (OISC).
 This means we can now give Level 1 immigration advice to clients whose immigration status is affecting their housing situation.

 Who we can help